J0hnLawMississippi/PFT_Memo_Analysis/README.md

 async_token_memos.py gets the PFT token transactions with xrpl-py, extracts memo-data and writes the result to the full_memo_data json file.

 memo_scores.py reads in memo data, filters the data for users and runs a gpt-4o or mistral-large prompt via openrouter to classify users by their expertise in different categories.
-Score weight categories can be adapted in the prompt to generate different results and check them for convergence or lack thereof.
+Score weight categories can be adapted in the prompt to generate different results.
+(See more_results for comparison, convergences, divergences).
 A final AI model weighted score ouput is generated for each network user.

 single_user_scores.py queries memo data for a single user and outputs an explanation for scores, every score component, a human as well as an AI weighted score.